 But, you can use tools like Reclaim to automatically sync your Slack status to your calendar, customize your status by event type, and auto-set DND for events you really can’t be interrupted in.
 There are other integrations like Google Calendar for Slack that works similarly, but the only status it will sync is “In a meeting”, and doesn’t sync shared calendar events, or allow you to automate DND.
 So, if you’re working through an important focus time session and need to harvest 100% of your brainpower to meet a deadline, DND is what you need to block the non-stop flood of Slack messages so you’re not pulled out of deep work.

 So while interruptions can be difficult to prevent, you can defend yourself by anticipating them ahead of time.
 First being to communicate context around what you are working on.
 While a basic “focus time” block on your calendar may just be construed as time not spent in meetings (and totally interruptible), your colleagues will think twice before they try to steal your time during a “Write important strategy plan” or “Troubleshoot critical bug” time block on your calendar.
 By the simple act of communicating through an event title, you are sharing your priorities with your team, defending your focus time, and increasing the weight of their decision on imposing their own priorities to interrupt yours.
-And, if you sync your Slack status with your schedule, you’re doubling the communication power of that calendar context.
+And, if you sync your Slack status with your schedule - whether you are doing cognitively demanding deep work, or are busy in an important Zoom meeting - you’re doubling the communication power of that calendar context.

 Another important part of focus time is staying flexible within your schedule.
 You might have every intention of working on that slide deck you've been putting off, but if an emergency customer meeting comes up that requires your attention, you need to have enough flexibility in your schedule that you can adapt without having to stress.
 It’s far too common for all the hard work you put into your scheduling to go down the drain when a new urgent priority drops and it’s all hands on deck.
 Now you’re faced with completely rearranging your schedule once again.